Gaelic Ireland: 800 to 1169

-Gaelic Ireland of this era still consisted of the many semi-independent territories called (túatha), and attempts were made by various factions to gain political control over the whole of the island.
-For the first two centuries of this period, this was mainly a rivalry between putative High Kings of Ireland from the Northern and Southern branches of the Uí Néill.
+Gaelic Ireland of this era still consisted of the many semi-independent territories called (túatha), however there was a nominal Kingship of the Island.
+The King was more of a cultural leader and held soft power over the sub Kings who would submit to him, this was akin to later Feudal Kingship but with a lower degree of control and far more devolved power in the hands of sub-Kings who were still rulers in their own right.
+Viking Kings of Dublin and elsewhere at times, would often recognise the High King as their overlord.
+Traditionally the King would have come from the Ui Neill Clan who held power in sub-Kingdoms of Aillech (Now part of Ulster), and Midhe (the lost Fifth Province, now part of Leinster).
+For a large percentage of this period, this was mainly displayed through a rivalry between High Kings of Ireland from the Northern and Southern branches of the Uí Néill.
 The one who came closest to being de facto king over the whole of Ireland, however, was Brian Bóruma, the first high king in this period not belonging to the Uí Néill.

 Through military might, Brian went about building a Gaelic Imperium under his High Kingship as "Imperator Scottorum," or "Emperor of the Gaels", even gaining the submission of Máel Sechnaill mac Domnaill, his long time rival and a previous High King of Ireland himself.
 Both Brian and Máel Sechnaill were involved in several battles against the Vikings and each other: the Battle of Tara, the Battle of Glenmama and finally the Battle of Clontarf in 1014.
 The last of which saw Brian's demise.
 Brian's campaign is glorified in the Cogad Gáedel re Gallaib ("The War of the Gaels with the Foreigners").